Christmas Charcuterie Board (Antipasto Platter)

 There’s no shame in throwing together easy flavorful snacks to feed the masses.
 In fact, even when I have days to plan for a party, I still have some sort of cheese board on the menu.
 People love cheese, meat, and salty finger foods.

-Antipasto is the most common name for an all-encompassing platter of pre-made snacks like this.
-However, that doesn’t mean every item on your platter needs to be Italian.
-Mixing various cheeses, and ethnic ingredients is a great way to spice up a cheese board.
+However, that doesn’t mean every item on your antipasto platter needs to be Italian, or that charcuterie boards must only offer French items.
+Mixing various cheeses, and ethnic ingredients is a great way to spice up a snack board.
+The terms Charcuterie and Antipasto can be used interchangeably in most circumstances.

-The general components of a good antipasto platter (or cheese board, or snack tray) include:
+The general components of a good Christmas charcuterie board or antipasto platter (or cheese board, or snack tray) include:

 - Something Rich – usually various cheeses